yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 ####1.3 Concept and approach, quality of the coordination and support measures
 *Describe and explain the overall concept underpinning the project.
+Describe the main ideas, models or assumptions involved;* Most humanities students and scholars know how to use some technologies, but are reluctant to learn new technologies.
+Not being able to take charge and tweak the technology to one’s own particular needs is similar to being able only to read a language but not write.
+For full use of the language, and to have it fit your own needs, you must also be able to write.
+To make full use of technologies, we must be able not just to use them passively, but to create and modify them.
-Describe the main ideas, models or assumptions involved;*
+Main ideas, models / assumptions involved:
+* assumption that academia and the rest of the world are separate and cannot interact, and the idea that they can work together.
+More specifically, the idea that humanities students and scholars are separated from technology, and the goal of engaging them with it.
+* models of traditional education being replicated in online formats, and the goal of creating new tools in the context of today’s increasingly interdependent world

 *Describe any national or international research and innovation activities which will be linked with the project, especially where the outputs from these will feed into the project;*
 //CIRCA// //ADH// //http://www.lifeparticipation.org//

 *Describe and explain the overall approach, distinguishing, as appropriate, coordination and support activities;*
+* The overall approach to this project is to stimulate both self-empowerment and at the same time, collaboration, between those working in the humanities those outside academia.
+This will be done by offering PhD positions, encouraging embedded research activities, and working together with Human Design companies for fruitful interaction.

 *Where relevant, describe how sex and/or gender analysis is taken into account in the project’s content.*
+* Empowering people to use technology, including those who are hesitant or face obstacles to do so, means that we have a specific focus on girls and women, as they often face greater obstacles to accessing technology and education in general.

 *Sex and gender refer to biological characteristics and social/cultural factors respectively.
 For guidance on methods of sex / gender analysis and the issues to be taken into account, please refer to [http://ec.europa.eu/research/science-society/gendered-innovations/index_en.cfm](http://ec.europa.eu/research/science-society/gendered-innovations/index_en.cfm)*